Joseph (1995 film)

 The Bible: Joseph is a 1995 German/Italian/American television miniseries about the life of Joseph from the Old Testament.
+It’s a sequel to the 1994 film, Jacob, with Martin Landau replacing Matthew Modine as Jacob.
 It was filmed in Morocco and aired on TNT on April 16, 1995.
 At the 47th Primetime Emmy Awards, from five nominations, Joseph won Outstanding Miniseries, becoming the first show on a cable network to win in that Category.
+It is followed by the 1995 miniseries, Moses, directed by Roger Young and starring Ben Kingsley in the titular role.

 Plot

 In Ancient Egypt, Joseph is a Hebrew slave to Potiphar, Pharaoh Ahmose I's captain of the guard.
 The overseer Ednan torments Joseph for his refusal to show deference, but Joseph earns his respect by reading, and Ednan increasingly relies on Joseph.
 Potiphar's wife unsuccessfully tries to seduce Joseph, and falsely accuses him of rape.
 Joseph explains his life story to Potiphar to restore trust.

+A few years after the events of the previous film, Jacob, now an older man, and his family settle near the city of Shechem.
 Joseph is the second youngest son of Jacob and Rachel; the latter having died after giving birth to Benjamin.
 One day, Jacob gives Joseph a beautiful coat and makes him his successor; feeling he's more trustworthy than Simeon and Levi who'd endangered the tribe by sacking Shechem after their prince raped their sister Dinah, as well as Reuben who'd committed adultery with Leah's handmaiden Bilhah.
 Enraged by this and blinded by jealousy, Joseph's half-brothers dump him into a lot of snakes and sell him into slavery; except for Reuben who tried to save him.

 Potiphar announces that Joseph will go to Pharaoh's prison for humiliating his wife.
 In prison, Joseph earns a reputation as a talented interpreter of dreams.
 He makes two accurate interpretations of the dreams of the royal cupbearer and the royal baker, both imprisoned on suspicion of theft.